Su Manshu: Buddhism

 He became a Buddhist monk three times during his life; once at the age of 12 in 1895, later in 1899, and again in 1903, and adopted Su Manshu as a Buddhist name.
 He studied in Japan and traveled to many Buddhist countries including India, and Java.
-In 1895, Su fell ill and nearly died due to neglect of care from his family, which resulted in him resorting Buddhism.
+In 1895, Su fell ill and nearly died due to lack of care from his family, which resulted in his resorting to Buddhism.
 However, Su did not follow the rules of Buddhism so he was expelled.
 In 1898, Su suffered a serious setback in his romantic relationship with a Japanese girl named Jingzi.
 Jinzi's family forced her to leave Su, but she could not bear the great pressure and soon died.
-After facing the suffering, Su resorted to Buddhism again as a spiritual consolation for a short period.
-In 1913, Su felt disappointed about the political and social status, which the Qing government perpetually banned anti-government remarks in the revolutionary newspaper.
+After facing this suffering, Su resorted to Buddhism again as a spiritual consolation for a short period.
+In 1913, Su felt disappointed about the political and social situation, in which the Qing government perpetually banned anti-government remarks in the revolutionary newspaper.
 So he returned to the temple in Guangdong for the rest of his life.